 For staff with disabilities, they are less likely to be promoted than similar individuals who do not report a disability but the gap narrows as we move up in rank.
 There does seem to have been some narrowing in the gap in the relative probability of promotion over time, particularly since 2017.
-Unlike in the US, we do not find that the decreased promotion probabilities for NESB or those with disability differ by gender.
+For Indigenous people we find similar results but the gap in promotion prospects is larger than for those with a disability.
+Also, at the lower levels of the public service, the gap in promotion probabilities has either increased or stayed the same over time.
+Unlike in the US, we do not find that the decreased promotion probabilities for NESB, Indigenous or those with disability differ by gender.

-We examine separation and find that all three groups are less likely to separate from the public service at all levels.
+We examine separation and find that Indigenous Australians are much more likely to separate from the public service than other groups.
+This could reflect their poor promotion prospects or a feeling of not fitting in with the dominant culture.
+We find that the other three groups are less likely to separate from the public service at all levels.
 However, the relative probabilities of separation for the groups get smaller as we move up in levels and, at the top level, women and staff with disabilities are more likely to separate than men or those who do not report a disability, respectively.
 In more recent years, staff with disabilities are more likely to separate from the public service than those without and women are more likely to separate than similar men.
 Interestingly, separation probabilities for these two groups have increased at the same time that their promotion prospects have improved.